 See section 274 and Pub.
 463 for a more extensive discussion of these topics.

-Amounts paid or incurred in connection with influencing federal or state legislation (but not local legislation) or
+Amounts paid or incurred in connection with influencing federal, state, or local legislation (but not amounts paid or incurred before December 22, 2017, in connection with local legislation); or

 Amounts paid or incurred in connection with any communication with certain federal executive branch officials in an attempt to influence the official actions or positions of the officials.
 See Regulations section 1.162-29 for the definition of "influencing legislation."

 Dues and other similar amounts paid to certain tax-exempt organizations may not be deductible.
-See section 162(e)(3).
 Certain in-house lobbying expenditures that do not exceed $2,000 are deductible.